tanvviii/Warrior-Runner/Presentation.md

 Warrior Runner offers a more dynamic and visually engaging experience compared to Tetris.
 While Tetris is a timeless puzzle game focused on logic and spatial reasoning, Warrior Runner features action-packed gameplay with animated characters, enemy interactions, and real-time controls.
 It allows players to actively control a character, making it feel more immersive.
 For game developers, Warrior Runner is a better learning tool as it involves working with animations, collisions, sound, and modular code — offering more creative possibilities and expansion potential than the simpler mechanics of Tetris.

+___
+## *Project Modeling in Warrior-Runner*

+Based on the GitHub repository shared (Warrior-Runner), here’s how things appear to be modeled in this 2D endless runner game:

+### Core Game Elements

+#### *Player Character*
+•⁠  ⁠Modeled as a warrior with running, jumping, and attacking animations.
+•⁠  ⁠Likely implemented as a sprite with physics properties (rigidbody, colliders).

+#### *Obstacles/Enemies*
+•⁠  ⁠Various obstacles that the player must jump over or attack.
+•⁠  ⁠Probably implemented as prefabs with colliders for interaction detection.

+#### *Environment*
+•⁠  ⁠Parallax scrolling background layers.
+•⁠  ⁠Ground segments that generate procedurally as the player runs.

+---

+### Technical Modeling

+#### *Game States*
+•⁠  ⁠Menu state.
+•⁠  ⁠Playing state.
+•⁠  ⁠Game over state.
+•⁠  ⁠Pause state.

+#### *Movement System*
+•⁠  ⁠Player movement (running forward automatically).
+•⁠  ⁠Jump mechanics (likely using Unity's physics system).
+•⁠  ⁠Attack animations and hit detection.

+#### *Scoring/Progress*
+•⁠  ⁠Distance-based scoring.
+•⁠  ⁠Possibly coin/collectible system.

+#### *Object Pooling*
+•⁠  ⁠For efficient obstacle/enemy generation and recycling.

+___

 ### *Key Challenges in Warrior Runner* :

 1. *Increasing Speed Over Time*